 1) Why Airbnb?

 I am focusing specifically on Airbnb here, because it is the most popular vacation rental service in USA and possibly worldwide, but you check out any other similar service in your country or city.
 For us, Airbnb first came on the radar for our Europe trip (Portugal and Spain) when our eyes nearly dropped off our sockets at the hotel room prices and we decided to try Airbnb, after having heard good reviews from some of our friends who has tried it out.
-We were very happy to get lots of options in some of the best neighborhoods, friendly and super communicative hosts and finally ended up having a great experience in all the cities we visited (Lisbon, Seville, Granada and Madrid).
+We were very happy to get lots of options in some of the best neighborhoods, friendly and super communicative hosts (read this excellent guide on 11 learnings and great tips for beginner Airbnb hosts) and finally ended up having a great experience in all the cities we visited (Lisbon, Seville, Granada and Madrid).
 Airbnb has also come to our rescue for all our vacations with Babu (our four legged furry bundle of joy) when hotels were either not available or were severely limited with extremely high nightly fee (plus a hefty cleaning fee).
 Over the past three years, we’ve often resorted to Airbnb for our last minute travel plans and so far, we’ve mostly have had positive experiences.
 I will talk in lengths about both positive and negative experiences in this post and tips on how to have a safe, secure and memorable experience staying in a foreign destination, because lets face it, a house break in or loss of personal belongings is the last thing that you want on a much needed vacation.